stackevo/spudreq/draft-trammell-spud-req.md

 band (treating the middlebox as an endpoint for the authentication protocol) than in-band (treating the middlebox as a participant in a 3+ party communication).

-## In-band, out-of-band, piggybacked, and interleaved signaling
+## In-band, out-of-band, piggybacked, interleaved, and reflected signaling

 Discussions about SPUD to date have focused on the possibility of in-band signaling from endpoints to middleboxes and back -- the signaling channel